Arnold Hague: Biography

-On the termination of this work in 1877, he received the appointment of government geologist of Guatemala, and traveled extensively over the republic, visiting the principal mining regions and the centres of volcanic activity.
+On the termination of this work in 1877, he received the appointment of government geologist of Guatemala, and traveled extensively over the republic, visiting the principal mining regions and the canters of volcanic activity.
 In 1878 he was engaged by the Chinese government to examine gold, silver, and lead mines in northern China.

 On the organization of the U. S. Geological Survey in 1879, he returned to the United States, and became one of its geologists.
 He was sent to Nevada, and made a report on the “Geology of the Eureka District.”
 In 1883 he was made geologist of the Yellowstone Park division, and assigned to the study of the geysers of that district in connection with the extinct volcanic regions of the Rocky Mountains.

 He was a member of scientific societies both in the United States and Europe and in 1885 was elected to the National Academy of Sciences.
 He received an Sc.D. degree from Columbia University in 1901, and an LL.D. degree from Aberdeen University.
+In 1903, he was elected to the American Philosophical Society.

 He was a member of the commission appointed by the National Academy of Sciences at the request of the United States Government in 1896 to prepare plans for the National Forest preserves.
 He was vice president of the International Congresses of Geologists held in Paris in 1900, in Stockholm in 1910 and in Toronto in 1913.
 He became president of the Geological Society of America in 1910.

+Hague died May 14, 1917, in Washington, D.C.